2blrm2/Wheat-head-Detection/README.md

 # Wheat-head-Detection
- Detecting wheat's head from outdoor images of wheat plants, including wheat datasets from around the globe.
-Used worldwide data, you will focus on a generalized solution to estimate the number and size of wheat heads.
+ Detecting wheat's head from outdoor images of wheat plants.
+Used worldwide wheat plant images (provide by Kaggle) so model is like generalized solution to estimate the number wheat heads present in an image